Date of report: 21/04/2023

 |6||ACTION SHOULD BE TAKEN|

-You are under a duty to respond to this report within 56 days of the date of this report, namely 16 June 2023.
-I, the Coroner, may extend this period.
+You are under a duty to respond to this report within 56 days of the date of this report, namely by 16th June 2023.

 I have sent a copy of my report to the Chief Coroner and to Mr Lawrence’s family.
 I have also sent a copy to the Spire Hospital in Portsmouth, and to the senior coroner in Hampshire, given the location of these events.